 Slice all the root crops and vegetables.
-2. Arrange in a circle in the middle of a banana leaf that has been softened in a fire and curled into a bowl-shape.
+Arrange in a circle in the middle of a banana leaf that has been softened in a fire and curled into a bowl-shape.
 Place fish on top of the root crops and vegetables.
+Prepare coconut cream

+3. Place tish on top of the root crops and vegetables.
 4. Prepare coconut cream from coconuts and pour over ingredients.
 5. Season.
 6. Carefully close banana leaves and tie up with vines or string.
 7. Cook for 2 hours in a traditional or modern oven.
 8. Serve as pictured.